RsaCtfTool/RsaCtfTool/README.md

  - Brainstorm moar attack types!
  - Saw a CTF where the supplied N was a 2048 bit prime.
 Detect this and solve using phi = (n - 1) * (n - 1) which seemed to work for that CTF
  - Pollards p-1 for relatively smooth numbers
+ - Replicate all functionality of rsatool.py
+ - Support more types of expression based primes from factordb.com?